 A manual reel mower is extremely versatile and can work on different types of lawns, from sloping to curved designs.
 However, if you'd like something that can handle a bulk of the work, consider a machine that's gas or electric powered.
 A gas option is best suited for heavy-duty projects and provides exceptional versatility.

 If you prefer a greener solution or don't want to deal with the regular maintenance that comes with a gasoline model, an electric mower might be best for you.
 While a corded mower can be restricted to smaller spaces, a cordless model is able to reach farther areas of your lawn.

 3. Bagging or Mulching?

 Many mowers are equipped with bags that collect grass clippings, helping you avoid any mess and making your lawn more appealing.
-However, if you're looking to a natural way to feed your lawn's soil, consider options with mulching capability.
-This process cuts grass clippings into fine pieces and throws them back onto the soil, acting as natural fertilizers.
+However, if you're looking to a natural way to fertilize your lawn's soil, consider options with mulching capability.

 The more basic models discharge the clippings as they are back onto the lawn.
 Excess pieces have to manually cleared and taken to a compost pit or placed in a waste bag for disposal.